New research has found that the ubiquitous activewear has real benefits when it comes to managing baby bumps.

-Those boundaries to exercise included not having fitness clothing that worked for pregnancy and baby bumps “getting in the way” the team found.
+According to the research team, boundaries to exercise included not having fitness clothing that worked for pregnancy and baby bumps “getting in the way”.

 Dressed for fitness success

-Fittamamma co-founder Alexandra McCabe said the findings confirmed the brilliant benefits of wearing maternity-specific activewear.
+Fittamamma co-founder Alexandra McCabe said the findings confirmed what she already knew:

 “The benefits of staying active are compelling and it’s a dreadful shame so many women stop exercising once they become pregnant,” Alexandra said.